JimmieM/doro-fe/README.md

 ### BE

 - NestJS.
 This might be unfamiliar with you guys, but I assure you, it's as easy as it looks.
-It builds on top of Express makes middleware, interceptors and whatever you can imagine, sooo much easier and cleaner.
+It builds on top of Express makes middleware, interceptors and whatever you can imagine, sooo much cleaner code and efficient reusable components.
-  I find NestJs to do a great job in setting up API's.
+  I find NestJS to do a great job in setting up API's.
 Usually I don't pack logic/business in my API.
 I create specific microservices or library/packages for such needs.
 However in this case, it seemed efficient since the logic is quite small, for the moment at least.
 - XML2JSON.
 Dealing with XML is always a haggle if you're super comfy in JSON.
 Decided to not put too much work into parsing.
 XML2JSON helps out a bunch of parsing XML into JSON for me to quickly use in the backend's Model Factories.

 ## What did I do and why?